Alessandro Volta

-Volta also drew admiration from Napoleon Bonaparte for his invention, and was invited to the Institute of France to demonstrate his invention to the members of the institute.
-Volta enjoyed a certain amount of closeness with the emperor throughout his life and he was conferred numerous honours by him.
+Volta drew admiration from Napoleon Bonaparte for his invention, and was invited to the Institute of France to demonstrate his invention to the members of the institute.
+Throughout his life, Volta enjoyed a certain amount of closeness with the emperor who conferred upon him numerous honours.
 Volta held the chair of experimental physics at the University of Pavia for nearly 40 years and was widely idolised by his students.

-Despite his professional success, Volta tended to be a person inclined towards domestic life and this was more apparent in his later years.
-At this time he tended to live secluded from public life and more for the sake of his family until his eventual death in 1827 from a series of illnesses which began in 1823.
-The SI unit of electric potential is named in his honour as the volt.
+Despite his professional success, Volta was inclined towards domestic life and this was more apparent in his later years when he tended to live secluded from public life and more for the sake of his family.
+He died in 1827 from a series of illnesses which began in 1823.
+The SI unit of electric potential is named the volt in his honour.

-Early life and works
+Early life and marriage

 Volta was born in Como, a town in northern Italy, on 18 February 1745.
-In 1794, Volta married an aristocratic lady also from Como, Teresa Peregrini, with whom he raised three sons: Zanino, Flaminio, and Luigi.
 His father, Filippo Volta, was of noble lineage.
 His mother, Donna Maddalena, came from the family of the Inzaghis.
+In 1794, Volta married an aristocratic lady also from Como, Teresa Peregrini, with whom he raised three sons: Zanino, Flaminio, and Luigi.

+Career

 In 1774, he became a professor of physics at the Royal School in Como.
 A year later, he improved and popularised the electrophorus, a device that produced static electricity.
 His promotion of it was so extensive that he is often credited with its invention, even though a machine operating on the same principle was described in 1762 by the Swedish experimenter Johan Wilcke.
-In 1777, he travelled through Switzerland.
-There he befriended H. B. de Saussure.
+In 1777, he travelled through Switzerland, where he befriended the physicist and mountaineer H. B. de Saussure.

 In the years between 1776 and 1778, Volta studied the chemistry of gases.
 He researched and discovered methane after reading a paper by Benjamin Franklin of the United States on "flammable air".
-In November 1776, he found methane in the marshes of Angera on Lake Maggiore, and by 1778 he managed to isolate methane.
+In November 1776, he found methane in the marshes of Angera on Lake Maggiore, and by 1778 he managed to isolate it.
 He devised experiments such as the ignition of methane by an electric spark in a closed vessel.

 Volta also studied what we now call electrical capacitance, developing separate means to study both electrical potential difference (V) and charge (Q), and discovering that for a given object, they are proportional.
-This is called Volta's Law of Capacitance, and for this work the unit of electrical potential has been named the volt.
+This is called Volta's Law of Capacitance, and for this work, the unit of electrical potential has been named the volt.

 In 1779, he became a professor of experimental physics at the University of Pavia, a chair that he occupied for almost 40 years.

-Volta's lectures were so crowded with students that the subsequent emperor Joseph II ordered the construction (based on a project by Leopold Pollack) of a new "physical theater", today the "Aula Volta".
+Volta's lectures were so crowded with students that the subsequent emperor Joseph II ordered the construction (based on a project by Leopold Pollack) of a new "physical theatre", today the "Aula Volta".
 Furthermore, the emperor granted Volta substantial funding to equip the physics cabinet with instruments, purchased by Volta in England and France.
 At the University History Museum of the University of Pavia there are 150 of them, used by Alessandro Volta.